tybottorff/bottorffdocs/notes/literature_notes.md

  - PD-1/LAG-3 deficient CD8s transcriptionally distinct, broad TCR clonality and enrichment of effector-like and interferon-responsive genes
 # Landscape of stimulation-responsive chromatin across diverse human immune cells
  - previous literature: ~90% of GWAS hits for contributors to autoimmunity risk lie in non-coding regions (presumably act by altering gene regulation)
+# Latent EBV enhances the efficacy of anti-CD3 mAb in type 1 diabetes
+ - EBV-seropositive individuals have more Tregs and partially exhausted CD8s (TIGI<sup>+</sup>KLRG1<sup>+</sup>)
+ - downregulation of NFkB and T cell activation pathways after treatment in EBV-seropositive patients, TCR and mTOR signaling reduced in CD8s specific for beta cell antigens
+ - effects of EBV not likely result of direct viral infection of cells (EBV not latent in T cells)
 # Learning predictive signatures of HLA type from T-cell repertoires
  - trained model to predict HLA type based on TCR repertoire
  - different HLA types have different TCR repertoire features (CDR3 length, V gene usage...)